-If you have previously linked accounts, you will see the linked accounts listed.
-In the screenshot below you can see the source accounts screen with an existing linked account.
+If you have previously linked accounts, you will see those accounts listed.
+In the screenshot below you can see an existing WordPress account listed.

 To link more accounts, click the Link another account dropdown.
 This will present you with a choice of the type of account you want to link.
 Proceed with linking the account by clicking on the relevant Link a … account link.

 Please refer to the following Cloudpress documentation for detailed instructions on linking the different types of accounts:

 You can remove a linked account by clicking on the delete button to the right of the account name.

 Cloudpress keeps track of documents published from and to accounts.
 If you delete a linked account, Cloudpress will also remove this publication history.
 In this case, Cloudpress will present you with a warning, requiring you to confirm that you want to delete the account.

 To proceed, click the Yes, delete this account button.
 To cancel the deletion, click the No, do not delete this account button.

 Please note that Cloudpress will only delete the publication history (which can be viewed on the Publication History page) for documents published from or to this account.
 It will not delete the actual documents from either the source or destination accounts.

 Configuring an account

 Certain types of linked accounts allow you to configure extra settings related to the account.
 For example, for a WordPress account, you may want to configure whether or not you want to use Gutenberg blocks.